 Although Crowdestor are a viable investment option for very high returns.
-Lending out larger amounts of capital will take a reasonable knowledge of asset value and understanding of corporate accounts and credit risks to ensure the safety of your capital and your comfort with the investment.
+Lending out larger amounts of capital will take a reasonable knowledge of asset valuation and understanding of corporate accounts and credit risks to ensure the safety of your capital and your comfort with the investment.
 Or, as in my case, I have just done a lot of research on the company and also watched how others lend through Crowdestor in the past (reading blogs etc.).
 I’ve been watching them since they began in 2017 and I have to say they seem to be real solid organization.
 So I base most of my lending with Crowdestor on the trust I see others have put in their origination team.

 As I get more comfortable with Crowdestor, I will be lending out more capital with them.
 As mentioned earlier, their rates are some of the best in the business for secured euro currency loans, so it would be hard to let the opportunity pass.

 Read on to learn about my personal lending experiences with Crowdestor, as well as my investment strategy and long term view of the company.
 Or head over to the Crowdestor website and take a look at their current projects (you don’t need an account just to see projects.